orion3dnan2/Shepping2/replit.md

   - Automatic calculation of profit margins and percentage displays
   - Default date range set to last 30 days with option to customize
   - Real-time loading states and error handling for better user experience
-- **July 2, 2025: Optimized for Render deployment**
+- **July 2, 2025: Optimized for Render deployment and resolved all page functionality issues**
   - Fixed PostgreSQL connection issues by updating DATABASE_URL format (postgres:// to postgresql://)
-  - Added database connection pooling optimizations for production environments
+  - Added database connection pooling optimizations for production environments (pool_size: 3, max_overflow: 5)
   - Enhanced error handling in database initialization to prevent crashes
   - Created runtime.txt specifying Python 3.11.7 for Render compatibility
-  - Updated Procfile for proper Render deployment with gunicorn
+  - Updated Procfile for proper Render deployment with gunicorn (workers: 1, timeout: 120)
   - Added comprehensive logging for database operations and troubleshooting
-  - Reduced connection pool size and added timeout settings for cloud hosting stability
+  - Fixed all page routing issues by adding alternative route paths (e.g., /financial-center and /financial_center)
+  - Verified all major pages work correctly: Dashboard, Add Shipment, Financial Center, Settings, Tracking
+  - Created comprehensive DEPLOYMENT_GUIDE.md with troubleshooting for common Render hosting issues
+  - Optimized Flask configuration with max content length and production stability settings
+  - Successfully tested login authentication and all protected routes functionality
   - Land shipping revenue: from general shipments with shipping_method='بري' (all statuses)
   - Document revenue: from document shipments with package_type='document' (all statuses)
   - Revenue appears instantly in Financial Center when new shipments are added to system